digitallysavvy/agora-signaling-demo/GUIDE.md

 ```

 ## How It Works
 This web app will demonstrate the presence and messaging features of the Agora Signaling SDK.
 When users load the page, they will click a button to "Join", initializing the Agora RTM SDK and joining the Agora RTM Channel.
-Once in the channel, `<div />` elements will be used to represent each user.
-As users join the channel, new `<div />` elements will be added to the container.
-Users in the channel will be able to interact with each other by clicking on individual `<div />` elements or tapping the space bar to trigger animations that everyone else in the channel can see.
+Once in the channel, `<div/>` elements will be used to represent each user.
+As users join the channel, new `<div/>` elements will be added to the container.
+Users in the channel will be able to interact with each other by clicking on individual `<div/>` elements or tapping the space bar to trigger animations that everyone else in the channel can see.

 ### Core Structure (HTML)
 Let’s start by laying out our basic html structure.
 Open the [`index.html`](index.html) file and replace it with the code below.